uop-ibbs/mdash/INSTALL.md

 [GitHub](https://github.com/uop-ibbs/mdash/releases/latest) as
 source code archives

-    mdash-3.1.1.tar.bz2
-    mdash-3.1.1.zip

-and an AppImage

-    mdash-3.1.1-x86_64.AppImage
+    mdash-3.1.2.tar.bz2
+    mdash-3.1.2.zip

+a Flatpak

+    mdash-3.1.2.flatpak

+and a Windows installer

+    mdash-3.1.2.exe

-The file `SHA256SUMS` contains the SHA256 checksums for each file.
+The file `SHA512SUMS` contains the SHA512 checksum for each file.
+To verify the checksums use the command

+    sha512sum -c SHA512SUMS --ignore-missing

 The release files are signed with the
 [GPG public key](https://raw.githubusercontent.com/uop-ibbs/mdash/master/pubkey2.asc)